-“I don’t… I’m not sure, maybe…” she shivered, hugging herself.
-“Please don’t say her name.
-I’m not strong enough right now if she returns!”
+“I don’t… I’m not sure, maybe…” she shivers, hugging herself.

-Heike’s eyes swell with tears.
+Her eyes swell with tears.

 “But—But Ehren, I—”

-“NOW!” he seethed.
+“NOW!” he seethes.

-Heike fled the nursery.
+She flees the nursery.

-Heike’s blanket floats out of the crib.
+A blanket floats out of the crib.
 He rips it down and throws it back in.

-“I want someone else; it was never you.”
+“I want someone else.
+It was never you.”

 “Liesss…” A juicy, forked tongue flicks his ear.
 “I’m more to you than that, Ehren Nightbell.”